RamisLao/ffnn-using-numpy-and-pandas/README.md

 # README #
 ## Overview ##

-Air is a server which takes in a feature file (only CSVs are supported for now) and runs a hyperparameter optimization algorithm over deep network architectures to find the optimal candidate.
+Air (la foncha) is a server which takes in a feature file (only CSVs are supported for now) and runs a hyperparameter optimization algorithm over deep network architectures to find the optimal candidate.
 Once the appropriate candidate is found, it is extensively trained, and saved for inference.

 Once the model is saved, the user can access the model and run new data for predictions.